Amid omicron surge, contact tracing is more complicated, officials say

 Goodfriend said his department is working on a public awareness campaign to urge all residents who’ve tested positive to notify anyone they may have exposed as soon as possible, a step other localities have also either taken or are planning.

-In Maryland, state health officials are planning to roll out a web survey for infected residents to complete so contact tracers can quickly identify people who are most at risk of severe illness or in locations where rapid transmission is likely.
+In Maryland, state health officials are planning to roll out a web survey for infected residents to complete so contact tracers can quickly identify people who are most at risk of severe illness or are in locations where rapid transmission is likely.

-The onslaught of new infections can feel overwhelming nearly two years into the pandemic, particularly to the contract tracers working to stem the tide, said Elaine Perry, the interim health director in Virginia’s Central Shenandoah Health District, where the omicron variant is just now taking hold.
+The onslaught of new infections can feel overwhelming nearly two years into the pandemic, particularly to the contact tracers working to stem the tide, said Elaine Perry, the interim health director in Virginia’s Central Shenandoah Health District, where the omicron variant is just now taking hold.

 “It is hard when you look at a long queue of cases and know that you’re not going to get to all of them,” Perry said.
-“But we’re just trying to remind them: `Everyone you get to is still somebody you’re able to help.'”
+“But we’re just trying to remind them: ‘Everyone you get to is still somebody you’re able to help.’”

-Watson said health officials were wrong to reduce their ranks of contact tracers during lulls in the pandemic, arguing that’s when the effort is more effective.
+Watson said health officials were wrong to reduce their ranks of contact tracers during lulls in the pandemic, arguing that that’s when the effort is more effective.

 “It becomes more useful and more important as we get lower case numbers because we can further drive down transmission and, hopefully, get us to a more sustainable place,” she said.